|

 The anomaly maps show the departure from the long-term climate average calculated over the period 1971-2000, with the daily anomalies calculated with respect to the monthly average for the relevant month.
 There would normally be some correlation between rainfall anomalies and vapour pressure anomalies, with excessive rainfall coinciding with above average vapour pressure values (positive anomalies) and drought conditions coinciding with negative anomalies.
 During droughts, soil and vegetation become drier thereby reducing the amount of water available for evaporation and transpiration.

-The analyses are computer generated using a sophisticated analysis technique described here.
+The analyses are computer generated using a sophisticated analysis technique.
 This method uses an optimised Barnes successive correction technique that applies a weighted averaging process to the station data.
 Topographical information is included by the use of anomalies (departures from average) in the analysis process.
 On the maps each grid point represents an approximately square area with sides of about 5 kilometres (0.05 degrees).
 The size of the grids is limited by the data density across Australia.

 This grid point analysis technique provides an objective average for each grid square and enables useful estimates in data-sparse areas such as central Australia.
-However, in data-rich areas such as southeast Australia or in regions with strong gradients, "data smoothing" will occur resulting in gridpoint values that may differ slightly from the exact vapour pressures measured at the contributing stations.
+However, in data-rich areas such as southeast Australia or in regions with strong gradients, 'data smoothing' will occur resulting in gridpoint values that may differ slightly from the exact vapour pressures measured at the contributing stations.

 The analyses use data collected through electronic and paper communication channels.
 These data have been screened for errors, using an automated technique, and make use of quality control which has been undertaken on the climate database.
 Full quality control is completed some weeks to months after the end of the most recent month when (a) extreme values are confirmed by written reports, and (b) data more generally are compared with those of nearby stations so that values and dates of occurrences are similar.